gookit/gitw/README.md

 - Quick run a git command
 - Quick query repository information
 - Generate changelog by git log
-  - allow custom generate config, such as filter, style and more
+  - Allow custom generate config, such as filter, style and more

 ## Install